Odyseus/cinnamon_tools_docs/includes/04-code-styling.rst

      l) Prefix property values or color parameters with a leading zero (e.g., 0.5 instead of .5 and -0.5px instead of -.5px).
      m) Do not specify units for zero values, e.g., ``margin: 0;`` instead of ``margin: 0px;``.

-2. Styling rules for SASS files:
+2. Styling rules for |Sass| files:

      a) Same as CSS files.
      b) For the rest, don't even bother.
 Follow the rules forced by the *code formatter* in use...until it breaks due to an update that introduced *new features*.
 Then follow the rules forced by default by the following *code formatter* that works.
 It is absolutely pointless to rely on anything that it is based on web technologies and designed for and/or by web developers (in the span of just six weeks it will be broken again). ¬¬